LAST UPDATED: 1/20/23 – Ultimate American Southwest Road Trip

 When you are finished, you will drive to the Eastern end of Southern Utah where you will explore the infamous Arches and Canyonlands National Parks.
 Because these two parks are so close together, you can spend at least a few days in the same spot exploring these amazing landscapes.
 The town of Moab, Utah is a great place to set up a base camp while you explore this beautiful region of Utah.
 When your explorations are finished, you will head South to start exploring on your way back to Las Vegas.

-The first place you will stop when you start heading South will be Monument Valley.
+The first place you will stop on this American Southwest road trip will be Monument Valley.
 Located on Native American reservation territory, this iconic landscape has been used frequently by Hollywood for Western movies.
 Make sure you read the Monument Valley Visitor’s Guide I wrote carefully as you won’t want to miss a stop at Forest Gump Point, which was made famous by the movie with the same name.

 After visiting Monument Valley, you will turn West and head further into Arizona.
 When you get to the town of Page, Arizona, you can set up your base camp and explore the many beautiful landmarks and landscapes that are nearby.
 This includes the iconic Horseshoe Bend and the stunning Antelope Canyon.
 To cool off in the warm desert weather, you can spend some time exploring the Glen Canyon National Recreation Area, which is absolutely stunning itself.